Jim Loves Jack

+Jim Loves Jack is a Canadian documentary film, directed by David Adkin, The film stars Jim Egan and his life partner Jack Nesbit.
+The film had its theatrical premiere in Toronto on January 19, 1996.

+Synopsis

-Jim Loves Jack is a Canadian documentary film, released in 1996.
-Directed by David Adkin, the film is a documentary about Jim Egan and John Norris "Jack" Nesbit, a same-sex couple who were at the centre of the landmark Supreme Court of Canada case Egan v.
+The film is a documentary about Jim Egan and John Norris Nesbit, a same-sex couple who were at the centre of the landmark Supreme Court of Canada case Egan v.
 Canada, which established sexual orientation as a prohibited basis of discrimination under the Canadian Charter of Rights and Freedoms.
 Egan also had a longer history as an activist, having been Canada's first prominent LGBT rights activist in the 1950s and 1960s before retreating into a quieter domestic life with the more publicity-averse Nesbit.

+Egan recalls in the film that during the 1940s and 1950s, "there was a conspiracy of silence in the legitimate media about homosexual issues.
+At the same time, seedy tabloids would write about the queers and pansies the police would routinely round up each weekend in the city's gay districts."
+The film highlights Egan's 15-year campaign that challenged journalists, politicians, and religious institutions, protesting against the negative homosexual stereotypes portrayed in the tabloids and the harassment and witch hunts conducted by authorities.

+Release

 The film had its theatrical premiere in Toronto on January 19, 1996.
 It was screened at various documentary and LGBT film festivals, and had television broadcasts on VisionTV and Knowledge Network.